dispatchmy.ai specialist agent

 Create any hierarchy tree to suit your workflow.
 As many hierarchies as you need.

-Every workflow runs in its own container.
+Every workflow runs in its own container — real isolation for AI agents.

 No more "my agent's environment is broken" headaches.
 You control the environment and can recreate it from scratch, based on the configuration.